Healthy Minds Lincolnshire (HML) Frequently Asked Questions

 - Often the things learnt through therapy have to be practised and consolidated outside of CAMHS and outside the therapy room in order for change to take place and be sustainable.

-Here at CAMHS we aim to work with young people and families to help you develop the understanding and tools needed for you to respond and cope with stressors that may affect your child/young person’s mental health in the future.
-However, if there was a point in the future that you felt your child/young person needed our support again, parent/carers are now able to request a re-referral to CAMHS through visiting your GP, or calling our CAMHS Line
+Here at CAMHS we aim to work with young people and families to help you develop the understanding and tools needed for you to respond and cope with stressors that may affect your child or young person’s mental health in the future.
+However, if there was a point in the future that you felt your child or young person needed our support again, parent and carers are now able to request a re-referral to CAMHS through visiting your GP, or telephoning the Here4you line.